 - and on…and on…and on…

-I chose to focus down on simple living so I share from that POV.
-My readers know I’m going to talk about life in West Virginia (after leaving Atlanta, Georgia; share local places and landmarks, talk about home-grown food (a new category for my lifestyle blog), marriage and life.
-That’s how I live so it’s what I share.
+I chose to focus down on simple living so I share almost all of that content from that POV.
+My readers here at Honey & Pine know I’m going to talk about life in West Virginia (after leaving Atlanta, Georgia; share local places and landmarks, talk about home-grown food (a new category for my lifestyle blog), marriage, and stress-free life.
+That’s how I live so it’s what I share on my lifestyle blog.

 Still, it’s the “lifestyle” part that seems to confuse people but truly, it’s not so hard.
 Here are a few categories that I usually see on the blogs defined as a lifestyle blog.